mattermost/mattermost-handbook-1/source/people/hiring.md

 1. High standards - Candidate team is well-trained, well-organized, well-documented and makes strong hires
 1. Rising bar - Continually measure, assess and improve the candidate experience and ever improving recruiting outcomes
 1. Thoughtfully inclusive - Minimize bias.
-No "shoe-ins"--every hire is a competitive process (except with written CEO sign-off)
+No "shoe-ins"--every hire is a competitive process (except with written VP, People & CEO sign-off)

 ## Methods

-1. Clear Recruiting Process - Candidates should find clear, predictable recruiting process
+1. Clear Recruiting Process - Candidates and interviewers should find clear, predictable process
 1. Well-Prepared Candidate Team - Mattermost candidate teams are professional, coordinated and well-organized
 1. Consistent Interview Areas - Criteria for candidate evaluation is effective and consistent across teams
 1. Trained Interviewers - Mattermost interviewers are trained and coached to operate effectively